Translate Dutch to Vietnamese

 Translate Dutch video to Vietnamese, the practical way

-Expanding into Vietnamese markets doesn’t require re-recording your content.
+Expanding into Vietnamese markets does not require re-recording your content.
 One well-translated video can reach a completely new audience.

 Convert spoken Dutch into a time-coded Vietnamese transcript